 As the night passes, we went back to the bus station and waited in the queue back to Ruifang Station.
 The line is pretty long that it took us around 20 minutes before we got to ride.
 My friends and I chatted about our experience in the area.
 Sorry again as I forgot the bus number for your reference but this was the same bus station we alighted when we arrived.

 Waiting in line for our turn.
 The line is pretty long.
 This was actually way longer before I took this photo.

 After a 20 minute trip, we're back at Ruifang Station!
 Lots of people alighting as well.

 The lights look cool and there's a teddy bear exhibit on the side.

 Upon arriving, we bought immediately our TRA tickets.
 The same thing as before, we have no idea which train lines to take so I just told the guy on the counter "Taipei" and he gave me the ticket pointing out the schedule and platform.
 Our train arrives in 20 minutes.
 Yes, this is a chance ticket so no guarantee for seats.

 The ticket back to Taipei

 The entrance to the platform with schedules above.
 Compared last time, we waited only for 20 minutes.
 Luck was on our side!

 Upon arriving in Taipei, we rode another train back to our accommodation via Taipei MRT.
-We took our dinner, roamed around nearby then concluded the day on our bed.
+It's back to EasyCards!
+We took our dinner, roamed nearby, then concluded the day on our bed.
 I ate Gyoudon at Yoshinoya for dinner.
-Overall it was a tiring yet amazing day.
-There were a lot of discoveries and expenses for us but it sure was worth it!
+Overall, it was a tiring yet amazing day.
+There were lots of discoveries (and expenses) for us but it sure was worth it!
 Shifen and Jiufen are a must for any traveler going to Taiwan.
-I’m hoping to go back to these places again!
+I'm hoping to go back to these places again!
 Hope this article was helpful to you.
 Let me know your thoughts on the comments section!